zerodevapp/orchestra/README.md

 # Orchestra

-Orchestra is a command-line utility that enables deterministic deployment of contracts to multiple chains using a single command, thanks to Account Abstraction and CREATE2.
-It uses the [ZeroDev](https://zerodev.app) service to deploy contracts.
+Orchestra is a CLI for deterministically deploying contracts to multiple chains, even if you don't have gas tokens for each chain.
+It's able to do that thanks to ERC-4337 paymasters.
+Orchestra is built on [ZeroDev](https://docs.zerodev.app/).

 ## Installation